electron/electron/docs/tutorial/process-model.md

+---
+title: 'Process Model'
+description: 'Electron inherits its multi-process architecture from Chromium, which makes the framework architecturally very similar to a modern web browser.
+This guide will expand on the concepts applied in the tutorial.'
+slug: process-model
+hide_title: false
+---

 # Process Model

 Electron inherits its multi-process architecture from Chromium, which makes the framework architecturally very similar to a modern web browser.
-In this guide, we'll expound on the conceptual knowledge of Electron that we applied in the minimal [quick start app][].
+This guide will expand on the concepts applied in the [Tutorial][tutorial].

-[quick start app]: ./quick-start.md
+[tutorial]: ./tutorial-1-prerequisites.md

 ## Why not a single process?